 One of the ways we detect unwanted programs is through signature-based detection.
 What this means is that we search programs for their unique signatures, which are like fingerprints, and scan your computer for these threats.

 Here at Emsisoft, most of our lab time is spent creating detection signatures for PUPs (potentially unwanted programs) and on custom malware removal code for specific infections.
-We ran some numbers earlier this year and discovered that more than 74% of the total detected PUPs are detected by our in-house built scan engine component.
+We ran some numbers a while ago and discovered that more than 74% of the total detected PUPs are detected by our in-house built scan engine component.

 Maximizing performance with a dual engine scanner